TonyKaravasilev/CryptoMananaDocs/docs/cryptographic-services.md

 generated as part of the protocol and you only need to set the size of the key pair being generated.
 The supported sizes are standardized to be between `384` (fastest but weakest) and `15360` (slowest but strongest) bits, but also be dividable by `128` bits. **The default key pair size is set to `2048`.** The key transformation hash function can be set on initialization or via the `setKeyExpansionFunction()` method.
-Here is a list of all available methods available:
+Here is a list of all available methods:

 ```php
 setKeyExpansionFunction() // set the transformation hash function